 WE ENJOY REVIEWING COMPLEX PROBLEMS!

-We provide a wide range of services in hardware and software such as prototyping, product design, product development, custom electronics, software development, embedded systems, firmware programming, 3D CAD, 3D animation, penetration testing and even sophisticated surveillance supply and install.
+We are a proud Australian family owned and operated firm providing a broad range of services in hardware and software such as prototyping, product design, product development, custom electronics, software development, embedded systems, firmware programming, 3D CAD, 3D animation, penetration testing and even sophisticated surveillance supply and install.

 We are feedback driven - working prototype and functional prototype experts and focused on reducing the product unit cost (marginal costs).
 We believe products and solutions evolve best through end user testing and field testing.
 We enjoy working on both straight forward and complex projects.
 We have developed a wide range of proof of concepts (PoC) for testing ideas and concepts, or evaluating market demand.